An air transport pilot licence (ATPL) lets you pilot or co-pilot any private or commercial operation.

 You can study the theory yourself, for example, through a self-learning course.
 Or you can go to classes with a training provider.

-The ATPL theory exam tests how well you know the theory of your chosen aircraft rating.
+The ATPL theory exam tests how well you know the theory of your chosen aircraft category rating.

 Training for air transport pilot licence

-The ATPL flight training focuses on pilot-in-command in a multi-crew operation.
-It usually happens during command upgrade training.
+The ATPL flight training focuses on the knowledge and skills required to conduct an air transport flight as pilot-in-command in a multi-crew operation.
+It often happens during command upgrade training.

 - other generic piloting.